blueamerican/news_ttnewsimport/Documentation/Misc/Index.rst

 	Make sure the ext:news extbase models are generated.
 This can easily be done by opening a FE page with the ext:news plugin on it.
 * After import the images are media items and not FAL references.
 	Make sure you have enabled FAL support in the extension manager configuration of ext:news
+* The news import runs, but only 30 records are imported.
+	Make sure that assigned images are available in the e.g. uploads folder

 Further development
 -------------------